 - Any existing rooms that have windows but do not have sufficient light and air requirements are “grandfathered.”
 They must not have the current amount of windows reduced.

-- You cannot change any of the means of egress when you combine apartments including:
+- You cannot change any of the means of egress when you combine apartments, including, but not limited to:

 - You can only have one kitchen when you combine apartments.

-- If the kitchens are next to each other and combined any removed plumbing and gas fixtures must be capped.
+- If the original kitchens are next to each other and combined, any removed plumbing and gas fixtures must be capped.

-- If the kitchens are separate one of them must be completely removed and all plumbing and gas must be capped unless you are replacing with another use such as a new bathroom or wet bar for example.
+- If the kitchens are separate, one of them must be completely removed and all plumbing and gas must be capped (unless you are replacing with another use, such as a new bathroom or wet bar).

 Assessing Walls for Demolition

-Combining two apartments into one may feel like a big job but with the right planning and a good team it can be a relatively painless process.
-Renovations can be stressful and time consuming but deal with one issue at a time and you will get through it just fine.
+Combining two apartments into one may feel like a big job, but it can be a relatively painless process with proper planning and a good team.
+Renovations can be stressful and time-consuming, but deal with one issue at a time, and you will get through it just fine.
 Make sure to hire a good team that you feel comfortable with and can trust.

 Apartment Combination Cost

-So how much does it cost to combine two apartments in NYC?
+So, how much does it cost to combine two apartments in NYC?
 That is going to depend on many factors.
-The largest cost by far is the construction.
-Combining apartments cost is going to depend on the extent of the renovation.
-How much work are you doing?
-If this is going to be a gut renovation the cost will be much higher.
-For example, heating and air conditioning may be a major cost if you are re-configuring rooms.
+The most significant cost by far is the construction.
+The cost of combining apartments will depend on the extent of the renovation.
+If this is going to be a gut renovation, the price will be much higher.
+Heating and air conditioning, for example, could be a significant cost if you are re-configuring rooms.
 The level of quality will also affect the price.
-If you are doing a very high end level the price will increase.
+The price will increase if you work with high-end products and finishes.

 Combining two apartments into one apartment